mkalvas/aoc/README.md

 aoc new <year> <day>
 ```

-Then while working on a solution the typical workflow is something like this.
+Then while working on a solution the typical workflow is something like this. (given you used the `npm link` installation)

 1. Run build watcher and tests in background
 2. Once the tests are passing, run the CLI for the real input and get an answer